T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

   Here we initialize the value objects with it's own attribute.
 Let's breakdown each attribute :
   - self.data = data, saves the value of the object
-  - self._previuosly = set(_children), saves in a set the children of it's value, that means that we save what values generated this value.
+  - self._previosly = set(_children), saves in a set the children of it's value, that means that we save what values generated this value.
 Thanks to the set we can avoid duplicates
   - self._operations = _op, we keep track of what operation generated this value
   - self.grad = 0.0 , we initially set it to zero, then we are going to modify it accordingly to the rules of backpropagation, we store it in this attribute
   - self._backward = lambda : None , we need to store here the function that provide to us the gradient, we set it initially to a lambda None because it dipends on the operation that generated this Value object.